 Arriving in style

-Sandwiching your visit to Brantwood are two short cruises on board Steam Yacht Gondola.
+Arriving at Brantwood aboard Gondola is by far the most enjoyable way to start your day.
 The outward leg of the Head of the Lake cruise will take you part way down the lake and back up the eastern shore to Brantwood jetty.

 After your visit to the house and gardens, simply rejoin Gondola at Brantwood jetty for your return trip to Coniston pier via Monk Coniston.